JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Protocol-Processors.md

 ## Protocol to Update Processor

-The Protocol to Update Processor is a processor which operates using the supplied Query and Update processors, see [[UserGuide/Configuration/Query Processors|Configuration API - Query Processors]] and [[Configuration API - Update Processors|UserGuide-Configuration-Update-Processors]] for details on configuring these.
+The Protocol to Update Processor is a processor which operates using the supplied Query and Update processors, see [[Configuration API - Query Processors|UserGuide-Configuration-Query-Processors]] and [[Configuration API - Update Processors|UserGuide-Configuration-Update-Processors]] for details on configuring these.

 ```turtle